ckakiti/Novelty_paper_2021/README.md

 # Processing novelty data (Akiti et al. 2021)

-Data used in Akiti et al. 2021 can be found at LOCATION_OF_DATA.
+Data used in Akiti et al. 2021 available upon request - akiti (at) g (dot) harvard (dot) edu.
 Data structure is explained [here](https://github.com/ckakiti/Novelty_paper_2021/blob/main/DataStructure.md).
 The following gives an overview of the code that produced each figure.
 Specifics for running each piece of code can be found in the comments within the code itself.

 ## Figure 1